jalexanderbryant/udacityfs-reporting-tool/README.md

 ## How to run
 1. Run views.
-2. In the command line, CD into 'reporting' directory, then run: `python app.py`.
+2. In the command line, CD into 'reporting' directory, then run: `python3 app.py`.

 ## Views